fsharp/fsharp.org/guides/apps-and-games/index.md

 ---
 layout: default
-title: Guide: Apps and Games | The F# Software Foundation
+title: Guide - Apps and Games | The F# Software Foundation
-headline: Guide: Mobile App and Game Programming with F#
+headline: Guide - Mobile App and Game Programming with F#
 redirect_from: "/apps-and-games/index.html"
 ---